Insomnia: You've Tried it All, But Have You Tried Comedy?

 The pill I am currently facing is insomnia.
 My insomnia is periodic and always falls on nights before big events.
 When it hits, it hits hard.
 If I don’t laugh, I’ll cry – so I have started looking for ways to make light of it for as long as I can.

 Making the change from music to comedy

 Over the last several months, I have found myself turning away from my usual music stations and leaning toward comedy.
 After this last year, I want a change.
 No. I need a change.
 I am looking for reasons to smile and will take them wherever I can find them, especially on the way to work after a long, long night of tossing and turning.

 Last week, just as I was pulling into the school parking lot, Orny Adams came on Laugh USA.
-He’s become one of my favorites, but this bit was one I had yet to hear.
+He’s become 1 of my favorites, but this bit was 1 I had yet to hear.
 As I eased into my parking space, I heard the word “sleep.”
 Adams was finally speaking my language!

 Before gathering my things and heading into the building, I gave myself just a few more minutes to listen.
 I needed that little stretch of time to connect with someone – even if it was just a short comedy bit beamed into my car via satellite radio.

 Heck, after the night I had just had, I deserved it.
 Call it self-care, or call it sheer desperation – I was letting the audience’s laughter wash over me.